dallgoot/yaml/README.md

   - Examples of each function of the API
 - docker-compose for easy testing
 - Benchmarks against other libs
+- verify LICENSE nature and set up in docblocks accordingly
+- set up @link to github in docblocks
+- verify TODOS in code

 ## Improvements